tloen/ericjwang/_posts/2016-07-05-some-more-stuff_12.md

 ---
 title:		'12.
 Example post (not "content")'
-description:	"A short description of the works"
+description:	"A looooooooo oooo oooo oooooo ooooooooo o oooo oooonger short description of the works"
 layout: post
 author:		"P.J."
 ---

 <style>

+ /* This is just for the 'img' examples towards the end */

  img {
   border: solid grey 1px;
 }